Lagrangian mechanics on centered semi-direct product: Introduction

 \section{Introduction}

+It is no secret that the use of symmetry and a preference for algebraic simplicity pervaded much (if not all) of Jerry's intellectual endeavours.
+Certainly one of these algebraic structures would be semi-direct products, which pepper his research in the form of rigid bodies, complex fluids, plasmas \cite{MaRaWe1984,MaRaWe1984B}, the KdV equation \cite{MaMiGePeRa1998}, and the heavy top \cite{HoMaRa}.

-Let $G$ be a Lie group and $V$ be a vector space on which $G$ acts by a left action.
+In this paper we will investigate a new semi-direct product which is inspired by a careful analysis of the second order jet groupoid.
+To begin, let $G$ be a Lie group and $V$ be a vector space on which $G$ acts by a left action.
 Given these ingredients, we may form the Lie group $G \ltimes V$, which is isomorphic to $G \times V$ as a set, but equipped with the composition

 A standard example of a system which evolves on a left semi-direct product is the heavy top, where $G = \SO(3)$ and $V = \mathbb{R}^3$.
 In contrast, if $G$ acts on $V$ by a right action, we may form the right semi-direct product $G \rtimes V$ defined by the composition